Gabby Logan: ITV

-Logan's career came to notice when she fronted On the Ball.
-Logan was one of a small number of female sports presenters to have made the transition to terrestrial television.
+On 5 September 1998, ITV resurrected the football magazine series On the Ball, a lunchtime preview of the day's football fixtures, presented by Logan as Gabby Yorath.
+Logan was one of a small number of female sports presenters on terrestrial television.
 After ITV lost the terrestrial rights to the Premier League, she presented their UEFA Champions League coverage, including the 2005 and 2006 finals, between A.C.
 Milan and Liverpool, and Arsenal and Barcelona, respectively.
 Logan left ITV for BBC Sport in December 2006, In 2003, she reported on the Rugby World Cup.
 Also that year, Logan presented a programme called Britain's Brilliant Prodigies featuring a young Jessie J.

 Logan stepped in for Melanie Sykes on 6 July 2004 when she went on maternity leave partway through the third series of game show The Vault.

 She co-hosted the celebrity diving show Splash! on ITV, alongside Vernon Kay and Olympic diver Tom Daley from 2013 until 2014.

 In 2015, Logan returned to ITV for reality series Flockstars, a show she later said was her "biggest disappointment".